Welcome to the WIAN mentorship scheme.

 I applied for a previous cohort of the programme but was unsuccessful.
 Can I apply again?

 Yes, if you did not participate in a previous round of the programme, you are welcome to apply again.
-Previous applications will not be counted if you were not inducted into the programme.
+However, applications will not be counted if you were not inducted into, participated in, or have previously completed and graduated from the programme.

 Each scheme has a limit on professional experience.
 Does voluntary work count towards professional experience?